Getting to Floriade

 Walk, Ride or Scoot

-This means that there is pedestrian access to the Floriade site between 9:30am and 5:30pm.
+Floriade is on from Saturday 12 September to Sunday 11 October 2026, with pedestrian access to the Floriade site between 9:30am and 5:30pm.

 Bikes will still need to use the purple paths around the fenced site, and pedestrians will need to use these paths outside of opening hours.